-Providing your students with engaging interactive tools should allow you to monitor your student’s progress and to provide feedback in real-time.
+Providing your students with engaging interactive tools should allow you to monitor your student’s progress and provide feedback in real time.
 There are tools for instantaneous assessment like Plickers, Edpuzzle, Formative, and many others.
 Choose the most appropriate and the most interesting.

 8. Add in some fun touchpoints